 The Central Valley Dairy Representative Monitoring Program and its 2019 Summary Representative Monitoring Report

-In the accordance with the requirements of the Dairy General WDRs, the CVDRMP developed a workplan for its proposed representative groundwater monitoring program to serve as the alternative to installation of individual monitoring wells at each dairy.
+In accordance with the requirements of the 2013 Dairy General WDRs, the CVDRMP developed a workplan for its proposed representative groundwater monitoring program to serve as the alternative to installation of individual monitoring wells at each dairy.
 The CVDRMP’s workplan proposed to collect data from monitoring wells at 42 dairies spanning from Tehama County in the north to Kern County in the south, with 440 wells at 274 sites.
 It also proposed to evaluate dairy operations and management practices for specific waste management practices to facilitate the evaluation of cause-and-effect relationship to groundwater impacts and to establish current groundwater conditions.

-The CVDRMP also satisfied the requirements in the Dairy General WDRs of submitting annual reports each year for its members.
+The CVDRMP also submits annual reports each year for its members to satisfy annual reporting requirements in the 2013 Dairy General WDRs.
 The annual reports describe the monitoring activities that were conducted during the preceding year, evaluate whether the monitored dairies are implementing management practices that are protective of groundwater quality, and evaluate whether the CVDRMP is on track to timely complete and submit a summary representative monitoring report (due April 1, 2019).

 The CVDRMP timely submitted its Summary Representative Monitoring Report (SRMR) on April 1, 2019.
-The report’s findings and conclusions are informed not only by the annual reporting on the CVDRMP’s groundwater monitoring and dairies’ management practices as required by the Dairy General WDRs, but also on a collection of detailed technical reports provided to the CVDRMP since its inception in 2010, academic literature review, consultation with academic and professional experts in relevant fields (e.g., hydrology, agronomy, engineering), and special studies and other work related to waste retention ponds not required by the General Dairy WDRs.
-As detailed below, we find that this body of work has led to an improved understanding of dairies’ waste management practices and the way those practices impact groundwater quality.
+The report’s findings and conclusions are informed not only by the annual reporting on the CVDRMP’s groundwater monitoring and dairies’ management practices as required by the 2013 Dairy General WDRs, but also on a collection of detailed technical reports provided to the CVDRMP since its inception in 2010, academic literature review, consultation with academic and professional experts in relevant fields (e.g., hydrology, agronomy, engineering), and special studies and other work related to waste retention ponds not required by the General Dairy WDRs.
+As detailed below, we find that this body of work has led to an improved understanding of dairies’ manure management practices and the way those practices impact groundwater quality.

 The CVDRMP’s SRMR concludes that impacts to groundwater from dairies were observed throughout the representative monitoring network.
 These groundwater impacts appear throughout the region, although the data show that dairy impacts to groundwater vary depending on several factors, including soil type, management practices, and depth to groundwater.

-The CVDRMP’s SRMR also details the CVDRMP’s findings and recommendations for on-farm management practices and provides cost estimates for its recommended and non-recommended practices for each of the four primary sources of dairy waste discharges.
-However, although the Dairy General WDRs require the SRMR to include proposed solutions that will result in compliance with the Groundwater Limitation within the final compliance deadline for management practices found not to be protective of groundwater quality, the CVDRMP’s SRMR’s principal findings and recommendations pivot from that directive.
-The CVDRMP’s SRMR shift is premised on two significant developments that occurred after the Central Valley Water Board adopted the Dairy General WDRs.
+The CVDRMP’s SRMR also details the CVDRMP’s findings and recommendations for on-farm management practices and provides cost estimates for its recommended and non-recommended practices for each of the four primary sources of dairy manure discharges.
+However, although the 2013 Dairy General WDRs require the SRMR to include proposed solutions that will result in compliance with the Groundwater Limitation within the final compliance deadline for management practices found not to be protective of groundwater quality, the CVDRMP’s SRMR’s principal findings and recommendations pivot from that directive.
+The CVDRMP’s SRMR shift is premised on two significant developments that occurred after the Central Valley Water Board adopted the 2013 Dairy General WDRs.

 Improved Understanding of Relative Nitrogen Loading Rates